Sacco and Vanzetti: Historical viewpoints

-Later evidence and investigations
+Later evidence and invenstigations

-In 1941, anarchist leader Carlo Tresca, a member of the Sacco and Vanzetti Defense Committee, told Max Eastman, "Sacco was guilty but Vanzetti was innocent", although it is clear from his statement that Tresca equated guilt only with the act of pulling the trigger, i.e., Vanzetti was not the principal triggerman in Tresca's view, but was an accomplice to Sacco.
+In 1941, anarchist leader Carlo Tresca, a member of the Sacco and Vanzetti Defense Committee, told Max Eastman, "Sacco was guilty but Vanzetti was innocent", although it is clear from his statement that Tresca equated guilt only with the act of pulling the trigger, i.e., Vanzetti was not the principal triggerman in Tresca's view, but could have been an accomplice to Sacco.
 This conception of innocence is in sharp contrast to the legal one.
 Both The Nation and The New Republic refused to publish Tresca's revelation, which Eastman said occurred after he pressed Tresca for the truth about the two men's involvement in the shooting.
 The story finally appeared in National Review in October 1961.
 Others who had known Tresca confirmed that he had made similar statements to them, but Tresca's daughter insisted her father never hinted at Sacco's guilt.
 Others attributed Tresca's revelations to his disagreements with the Galleanists.

 Labor organizer Anthony Ramuglia, an anarchist in the 1920s, said in 1952 that a Boston anarchist group had asked him to be a false alibi witness for Sacco.
 After agreeing, he had remembered that he had been in jail on the day in question, so he could not testify.

 Both Sacco and Vanzetti had previously fled to Mexico, changing their names in order to evade draft registration, a fact the prosecutor in their murder trial used to demonstrate their lack of patriotism and which they were not allowed to rebut.
 Sacco and Vanzetti's supporters would later argue that the men fled the country to avoid persecution and conscription; their critics said they left to escape detection and arrest for militant and seditious activities in the United States.
 However, a 1953 Italian history of anarchism written by anonymous colleagues revealed a different motivation:

 Several dozen Italian anarchists left the United States for Mexico.
 Some have suggested they did so because of cowardice.
 Nothing could be more false.
-The idea to go to Mexico arose in the minds of several comrades who were alarmed by the idea that, remaining in the United States, they would be forcibly restrained from leaving for Europe, where the revolution that had burst out in Russia that February promised to spread all over the continent.
+The idea to go to Mexico arose in the minds of several comrades who were alarmed by the idea that, remaining in the United States, they would be forcibly restrained from leaving for Europe, where the revolution that had burst out in Russia that February intended to spread all over the continent.

-In October 1961, ballistic tests were run with improved technology on Sacco's Colt semi-automatic pistol.
+In October 1961, firearm and bullet comparisons were conducted with improved technology on Sacco's Colt semi-automatic pistol.
 The results confirmed that the bullet that killed Berardelli in 1920 was fired from Sacco's pistol.
 The Thayer court's habit of mistakenly referring to Sacco's .32 Colt pistol as well as any other automatic pistol as a "revolver" (a common custom of the day) has sometimes mystified later-generation researchers attempting to follow the forensic evidence trail.